Costs to Start a Business in Rhode Island

 Formed or Incorporated: Three most common business entities that require some formation or incorporation with the state are corporation, limited liability partnership (LLP), and limited liability company (LLC).
 Each structure has its own one-time formation or set-up cost.

-Rhode Island offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation, LP, and LLC.
+Rhode Island offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation (for profit and nonprofit), LP, and LLC.
 There are additional variations for each of these entity types as well as other structures.
 LLCs can be bucketed into traditional limited liability companies or L3C.
 General Partnership and Sole Proprietorship are also options, which do not need to be formally registered with the state.
 Rhode Island also registers Workers’ Cooperatives, which function similarly to corporations.

 Professional corporations may be formed if every officer, director, and shareholder of the corporation is authorized to practice the profession and is employed by the corporation in that practice.
 No individual may hold these positions at any other corporation engaged in the practice of the same profession without the prior written approval of the applicable regulatory agency.
 The corporate name should end with the words “professional corporation,” “corporation,” “incorporated,” “limited,” or the abbreviations “p.c.,” “pc,” “corp.,” “inc.,” or “ltd.”